 Part-Year Residents may elect to file either a resident or nonresident return.
-You may wish to prepare both a resident and nonresident return.
+You may wish to prepare both a resident and non-resident return.
 File only the return which is more advantageous for you.

-Part-year residents electing to file a resident return - This option may be advantageous if, during the period of non-residency, you had no income from sources in other states and/or your only income was from Delaware.
-Please refer to the instructions for Form 200-01 to review this option..
+Part-Year Residents electing to file a resident return - This option may be advantageous if, during the period of non-residency, you had no income from sources in other states and/or your only income was from Delaware.
+Report all income from Delaware and from all other sources on Form 200-01.

-Part-year residents electing to file a non-resident return - This option may be advantageous if, during the period of non-residency, you had any income from other states or sources outside of Delaware.
+Part-Year Residents electing to file a non-resident return - This option may be advantageous if, during the period of non-residency, you had any income from other states or sources outside of Delaware.
+Report all income from your Federal return in Column 1 and all Delaware Source income in Column 2 of Form 200-02.
+To determine your Delaware tax, your modified Delaware source income will be divided by your Federal modified income to compute a proration decimal.
+Your tax liability and personal credits will then be prorated accordingly, based on the proration decimal.